FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/max/expand_max_withoutTars.md

 ### 2.3 Deploy TiKV

 Deploy tikv on the machine in the expansion service.
 For convenience of demonstration, use TiUP playground to start the TiKV node.
 The playground is only used for the test environment.
-For the production environment, please refer to the official TiKV document to deploy the cluster.；
+For the production environment, please refer to the official TiKV document to deploy the cluster；

 **Download and install tiup**